-Because of all the different ways people use their vehicles, maintenance needs vary.
-You might need more frequent checks and replacements.
-So please read the following and note how you drive.
-If you have any questions on how to keep the vehicle in good condition, see your dealer/retailer.

-This schedule is for vehicles that:
+Because of all the different ways people use vehicles, maintenance needs vary.
+The vehicle might need more frequent checks and services.
+Please read the information under Scheduled Maintenance.
+To keep the vehicle in good condition, see your dealer/retailer.
+The maintenance schedule is for vehicles that:

 - carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Loading the Vehicle on page 4-26. - are driven on reasonable road surfaces within legal driving limits. - use the recommended fuel.
-See Gasoline Octane on page 5-5.
+See Loading the Vehicle on page 5-25. - are driven on reasonable road surfaces within legal driving limits. - use the recommended fuel.
+See Gasoline Octane on page 6-7.